oscarotero/Embed/README.md

 ### The providers

-The providers get the data from different sources and provide it to the adapter.
+The providers get the data from different sources.
 Each source has it's own provider.
 For example, there are providers for open graph, twitter cards, oembed, dc terms, sailthru, html, etc. Currently two providers receives options: oembed and html.
 The availabe options are:

 oembed:

 * parameters (array): Extra query parameters to send with the oembed request
-* embedlyKey (string): If it's defined, get info from embedly service (only for known supported services and if the page doesn't have its own oembed service)
+* embedlyKey (string): If it's defined and the page has not its own oembed service, use the embedly api.

 html: